 While we don't know the exact number, it's probably a lot.
-Consider: Two funds -- one a mutual fund, one an exchange-traded fund -- hold more than $160 billion in assets between them.
-Vanguard's famous 500 Index Fund (VFINX) sports total assets of $108 billion; its younger cousin, SPDRs (SPY) ETF, holds $57 billion.
-By way of a useless comparison, New Zealand's GDP, the world's 47th largest, is $108 billion.
+Consider: Two funds -- one a mutual fund, one an exchange-traded fund (ETF) -- hold more than $200 billion in assets between them.
+Vanguard's famous 500 Index Fund sports total assets of $129 billion; its younger cousin, the SPDRs (SPY) ETF, holds $74 billion.
+By way of a useless comparison, New Zealand's GDP, the world's 53rd largest, is $103 billion.

 Thanks for the compliment, but so what?

 Now take a holistic look at your portfolio.
-Do you also own shares of Altria
+Do you also own shares of Bank of America

 The point is, if you invest in individual large caps and steer another hefty portion of your savings into the S&P 500, you may be heavily concentrated in one asset class: U.S. large caps.
 Now ask yourself: Is this the asset-allocation game plan you want?

 No, that honor goes to small caps.
 In our Motley Fool Hidden Gems small-cap investing service, we define small caps as companies capitalized at less than $2 billion.
-There are only six small caps in the S&P 500, and these stocks compose less than 1% of Vanguard 500's holdings.
+There are only eight small caps in the S&P 500, and these stocks compose less than 1% of Vanguard 500's holdings.
 That's right: less than 1%.
 Included in that list are former mid caps that have been hit hard in 2007: E*Trade